UMCUGenetics/RNASeq-NF/docs/config.md

 ### 2.2 Configuration files

-Pipeline settings [settings](./settings.md) are stored in configuration files for convenience, see /confs folder for examples.
+Pipeline [settings](./settings.md) are stored in configuration files for convenience, see /confs folder for examples.
 A .config file can be passed to the nextflow executor via the `-c` argument.

 For starter, copy one of the example config files in /confs and modify it dependent on your analysis requirements.
 Then run the pipeline by including your config file.
 ```